knpuniversity/javascript/knpu/ep2-es6/rock-some-nodejs.md

 it using [Brew](http://brew.sh/).
 If you don't have it installed, just check out their docs - it's a bit different on every system.

-One you're ready, you should be able to execute `node -v` from the command line.
+Once you're ready, you should be able to execute `node -v` from the command line.
 Ok, let's experiment!
 At the root of your project, create a new file called `play.js`... because of course, Node.js is JavaScript!